meshcloud/meshcloud-docs/docs/meshstack.openshift.md

 ## Integration Overview

 To enable integration with OpenShift, operators deploy and configure the Meshstack OpenShift Connector.
 Operators can configure one or multiple `PlatformInstance`s of `PlatformType` OpenShift.
-This makes OpenShift available to Meshprojects like any other cloud platform in Meshstack.
+This makes OpenShift available to meshProjects like any other cloud platform in Meshstack.

 Meshstack automatically configures OpenShift Projects and Permissions to integrate SSO with [Meshstack Identity Federation](./meshstack.identity-federation.md).